Jean Baptiste Point du Sable

-Point du Sable was of African descent, but little else is known of his life before the 1770s.
+Point du Sable was of Black African and possibly European descent, but little else is known of his life before the 1770s.
 During his career, the areas where he settled and traded around the Great Lakes and in the Illinois Country changed hands several times between France, Britain, Spain and the United States.
-Described as handsome and well-educated, Point du Sable married a Potawatomi Native American woman, Kitihawa, and they had two children.
+Described as handsome and well-educated, Point du Sable married a Potawatomi woman, Kitihawa, and they had two children.
 In 1779, during the American Revolutionary War, he was arrested by the British on suspicion of being an American Patriot sympathizer.
-In the early 1780s, he worked for the British lieutenant-governor of Michilimackinac on an estate at what is now St. Clair, Michigan.
+In the early 1780s, he was transported to work for the British lieutenant-governor of Michilimackinac on a British owned estate at what is now St. Clair, Michigan.

 Point du Sable is first recorded as living at the mouth of the Chicago River in a trader's journal of early 1790.
 By then, he had established an extensive and prosperous trading settlement in what later became the City of Chicago.
 He sold his Chicago River property in 1800 and moved to the river port of St. Charles, where he was licensed to run a ferry across the Missouri River.
-Point du Sable's role in developing the Chicago River settlement was little recognized until the mid-20th century.
+Point du Sable's role in developing the Chicago River settlement was barely recognized until the mid-20th century.

 In Chicago, a school, museum, harbor, park, bridge, and road have been named in du Sable's honor.